masa-finance/masa-identity-protocol/README.md

 ## Tokenized Loan Applications

-Masa tokenizes all loan applications that are attributed to a Masa Indentity and users account as a soulbound token.
+Masa tokenizes all loan applications that are attributed to a Masa Identity and users account as a soulbound token.
 Once a loan application is approved a tokenized loan is created.

 ## Tokenized Loans